bcgov/bcdg/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 The `bcgov` organization contains public repositories that hold open-source code or public documents developed by B.C. government teams.
 This organization is **public**.

-* Product teams working in the BC Gov Private Cloud PaaS OpenShift platform should use this organization unless they are given permission to work in [`bcgov-c`](#bcgov-c).
+* Product teams working in the B.C.
+Gov Private Cloud PaaS OpenShift platform should use this organization unless they are given permission to work in [`bcgov-c`](#bcgov-c).
 * Any member of the `bcgov` organization can create repositories.
 * Existing members of the `bcgov` organization can invite new users to join the organization using the [Just Ask! tool](https://just-ask.developer.gov.bc.ca/). (***Users requesting membership to `bcgov` for themselves will be reviewed and may be declined***)